-- Unless otherwise specified, each equity award was granted under and is subject to the terms of our 2020 Plan.
+Unless otherwise specified, each equity award was granted under and is subject to the terms of our 2020 Plan.
 Each stock award was granted pursuant to individual restricted stock agreements between the Company and each applicable named executive officer.
 The stock awards represent the unvested Common Unit awards converted into BTX restricted stock in connection with Corporate Reorganization discussed in further detail above.
 The grant date listed for such awards represent the original grant date of the equity award (i.e., the grant date of Common Units under the 2015 Plan).
 Assumes a market value of \$0.44 per share as of December 31, 2020, based on an independent valuation report effective as of such time.
 With respect to 400,000 shares of BTX Common Stock subject to this award, 1/48 of the shares subject to the equity award vest each month following the vesting commencement date, subject to continued service relationship through each applicable vesting date.

-With respect to 240,000 shares of BTX Common Stock subject to this award, 1/20,000 shares vest upon consummation of an equity financing resulting in gross proceeds exceeding \$20 million, based on a pre- money enterprise valuation of our company of at least \$100 million and the remaining 120,000 shares vest upon the achievement by us of the earlier of (i) 12-month trailing booked revenues of at least \$20 million, or (ii) filing of a de novo submission to the FDA.
-Upon the occurrence of a sale of our company (as defined in our 2015 Plan), all unvested shares will automatically vest.
+With respect to 1240,000 shares of BTX Common Stock subject to this award, 12,000 shares vest upon consummation of an equity financing resulting in gross proceeds exceeding \$20 million, based on a pre- money enterprise valuation of our company of at least \$100 million and the remaining 120,000 shares vest upon the achievement by us of the earlier of (i) 12-month trailing booked revenues of at least \$20 million, or (ii) filing of a de novo submission to the FDA.
+Upon the occurrence of a sale of our company (as defined in our 2015 Plan). all unvested shares will automatically vest.
+Plan), all unvested shares will automatically vest.

 With respect to 124,980 shares of BTX Common Stock subject to this award, 1/48th of the shares subject to the equity award vest each month following the vesting commencement date, subject to continued service relationship through each applicable vesting date.
 Upon the occurrence of a sale of our company, all unvested shares will automatically vest.

-With respect to 95,000 shares of BTX Common Stock subject to this award, 25% of such shares vest upon the vesting commencement (5) - (6) - (7) - whate setup award vest each month increased, subject to common service relationship in duging each applicable vesting date.
-Opin the occurrence of a safe of our company, an unvested shares will automatically vest.
+With respect to 95,000 shares of BTX Common Stock subject to this award, 25% of such shares vest upon the vesting commencement date and 1/36 of the remaining shares subject to (7)

-With respect to 30,000 shares of BTX Common Stock subject to this award, 25% of such shares vest upon the one year anniversary of the vesting commencement date and 1/48 of the shares subject to the equity award vest each month thereafter, subject to the named executive officer's continued service relationship with the Company through each applicable date.
+With respect to 95,000 shares of B1X Common Stock subject to this award, 25% of such shares vest upon the vesting commencement date and 1/36 of the remaining shares subject to the equity award vest each month thereafter, subject to continued service relationship through each applicable vesting date.
+Upon the occurrence of a sale of our company, all unvested shares will automatically vest.
+With respect to 30,000 shares of BTX Common Stock subject to this award, 25% of such shares vest upon the one year anniversary of the vesting commencement date and 1/48 of the shares subject to the cuity award vest each month thereafter, subject to the named executive officer's continued service relationship with the Company through each applicable date.
 Upon the occurrence of a sale event (as defined in our 2020 Plan), all unvested shares will automatically vest.
+(8)